AntiMicroX/antimicrox/README.md

 ## Description

-antimicro is a graphical program used to map keyboard keys and mouse controls to a gamepad.
+antimicroX is a graphical program used to map keyboard keys and mouse controls to a gamepad.
 This program is useful for playing PC games using a gamepad that do not have any form of built-in gamepad support.
 However, you can use this program to control any desktop application with a gamepad; on Linux, this